Gray Oak

 Comments

-Gray oaks are large shrubs or small trees.
+Blooms March-May.
+Gray Oaks are characterized by their twisted branches and gnarly trunk.
+They are low clump forming shrubs or small trees.
 Its leathery, oval leaves are dull, blue-green to gray, sparsely hairy, sometimes turning crimson in fall.
-Flowers occur in catkins.
+Tiny flowers are clustered on catkins.
 Acorns are solitary or in clusters of 2-3.
 The acorn cap woolly within, scales with thickened bases.